 - Click the audio emitter and click the Properties button to see the following sound settings:

 - Position - An audio emitter can be positioned just like any other object, so you can control where a sound is coming from.
-You can also attach a sound to an object and the sound will move where the object moves.
+You can also attach a sound to an object and the sound moves where the object moves.

 - Scale - This property is not yet implemented, and will be addressed in a future Sansar version.

-- Sound - Choose a sound you have uploaded to your Inventory.
+- Sound - Only available if the Sound Source chosen is Inventory.
+Choose a sound you have uploaded to your Inventory.
+The dropdown lists all audio files that are currently in your inventory.
 If Audio Preview is on, the sound plays when you select it.

-- Loudness dB - Use the slider, or enter a value to set the relative volume level of the sound in decibels.
-0.0 dB means no additional loudness adjustment is being done.
+- Loudness - Use the slider, or enter a value to set the relative volume level of the sound.
+Set your loudness based on either Level or dB values by toggling the dropdown.
+A new emitter has a reasonable default Loudness.

-- Emitter shape - Choose between a point emitter or a volumetric emitter if you want a sound to fill a bigger or smaller area.
+- Emitter Shape - Choose between a point emitter or a volumetric emitter (also known as an audio volume) if you want a sound to fill a bigger or smaller area.
 Choose from the following:

 - Point - A point emitter is appropriate for smaller, focused sounds that originate from a specific coordinate.

 - Cuboid - A volumetric emitter, shown as a green box.
-Emitter dimensions control how far the sound goes before falling off.
+Cuboid Size controls how far the sound goes before falling off.
 Enter XYZ values to change the sound shape.
-A typical use of a cuboid is filling a larger space with ambient sound, whether that is a room in a building or an outdoors environment — like a field of crickets at night.
+A typical use of a cuboid is filling a larger space with ambient sound, whether that is a room in a building or an outdoors environment.
+For example, a field of crickets at night.

 - Sphere - A volumetric emitter, shown as a green ball.
-Similar to the cuboid type, you can specify an Emitter radius that determines how much area the sound fills before falling off.
+Similar to the cuboid type, you can specify a Sphere Radius that determines how much area the sound fills before falling off.
 A sphere is useful to fill curved spaces where a cuboid may feel unnatural.

-It is possible to overlap emitters for layered sounds.
-For example, if you are building a forest next to a beach, you can use different volumetric emitters for these zones that slightly overlap, so you hear a gradual transition from birdsong in the forest to waves lapping on the beach.
+It is possible to overlap emitters for layered sounds, and we encourage doing so for more detailed soundscapes.
+For example, if you're building a forest next to a beach, you can use different volumetric emitters for these zones that slightly overlap, so you hear a gradual transition from birdsong in the forest to waves lapping on the beach.
+To take this even further, you might even have staggered emitters with different wave loops of different lengths playing, reducing repetitiveness and increasing the variety you can hear while walking down the sandy shores.

-To calibrate your general scene volume levels, visit our Origin 360 Cinema, which transitions from fairly prominent music inside the dome, to a more subtle soundscape on the outer walkway.
+To calibrate your scene's general volume levels, visit our Origin 360 Cinema, which transitions from fairly prominent music inside the dome, to a more subtle soundscape on the outer walkway.
 Keep walking around the circle and pay attention to different sounds.
+There's gentle background ambience, but also "spot focus" sounds that are more prominent in the foreground.
 This should give you a better idea of how dynamic range sounds in action.